Skip to content

 I Think My Dog Has a Cruciate Ligament Knee Tear or Rupture.
 What Should I Do?

-The early signs that your dog might have a cruciate knee injury include limping, bunny hopping, having difficulty standing up, or unable to weight bear.
 If you think your dog has a cruciate ligament injury, you should firstly take your dog to your vet to be properly examined, assessed, and diagnosed.

 Your vet will most likely take an X-ray to determine if it is a cruciate ligament injury.
 The X-ray will show the extent of the damage and severity of the injury.
 This, in turn, informs the treatment options available for your dog

-There are two main types of cruciate ligament injuries in dogs:
+Two main types of cruciate ligament injuries in dogs:

 1. Cranial cruciate ligament rupture